RandstormBTC/randstorm/README.md

 Only the compressed P2PKH is generated, which accounts for the majority of bitcoin wallets.

-With 6 cores it generates ~ 70,000 Keys / second and searches 23,000,000 Addresses / second.

-This is 5.729 billion keys / day.
+With 6 cores it generates ~ 70,000 Keys / second and searches 23,000,000 Addresses / second, or 5.729 billion keys / day.

 ## Download & Installing